Global Ambassador Trip with Maitreyi Ramakrishnan

 Kristi:

 “We were on our way to a school to make reusable pads with students in a menstrual health club.
 It was the first event to kick off what took four months of planning.
 I had anticipated this moment for so long and now it was happening.
 As we walked into the classroom, we could immediately feel the students’ energy.
 They sang a greeting to us, and it was so moving.
-I had to stealthily wipe away tears.
-We joined them in making some pads, so the girls don’t have to skip class when they get their periods.
-In Geita, 25% of girls don’t study beyond primary school, and a lack of period supplies is one of the reasons they stop going to class.
-While we made the pads, we also had a chance to chat with them about their life and their dreams.
-They also had tons of questions about my life in Canada and our weather!”
+We joined them in making reusable menstrual pads, so the girls don’t have to skip class when they get their periods due to a lack of supplies [In Geita, 25% of girls don’t study beyond primary school, and a lack of period supplies are some of the reasons they stop going to class].
+While we made the pads, we also had a chance to chat about their life and their dreams.
+They were also curious about what it’s like to live in Canada.”

 Check out Maitreyi’s pad-making skills in this video.